viankakrisna/nwb/docs/Configuration.md

 [Babel](https://babeljs.io/) configuration can be provided in a `babel` object, using the following properties.

-> For Webpack builds, any Babel config provided will be used to configure `babel-loader` - you can also provide additional configuration in [`webpack.loaders`](#loaders-object) if necessary.
+> For Webpack builds, any Babel config provided will be used to configure `babel-loader` - you can also provide additional configuration in [`webpack.rules`](#rules-object) if necessary.

 ##### `cherryPick`: `String | Array<String>`